softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 The test cases for this assignment are in `passoffTests/chessTests/ChessGameTests.java` and represent the tests for the overall gameplay.
 You will need to pass all these tests to pass off this assignment.

-Additionally, the if you are implementing `Castling` and `En Passant` then include the tests from the starter code in the `ChessExtraCredit` package.
+Additionally, if you are implementing `Castling` and `En Passant` then include the tests from the starter code in the `ChessExtraCredit` package.
 Successfully passing these will earn you some extra credit on this assignment, but are not required for pass off.

 To run the tests, you can click the play icon next to an individual test, or you can right click on a package or class and select `Run` or `Run Tests in …`